maxagno3/js_closure/practice/scope.md

 }

 outer();
+//I love this movie called ${movie.toUpperCase()}.
+The output comes this way because the backticks are not used and instead
+// strings are used or else the output would've been I love this movie called GONE GIRL.
+Because different blocks and different variable name declaration.
 ```

 30. Execute all the functions inside `allFunctions` variable using any loop.
 (Hint: use for of loop functions are object)